 As part of obtaining reasonable assurance about whether City of Hiawassee, Georgia's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests did disclose instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, and which are described in the accompanying schedule of findings and questioned costs as 2015-2 and 2015-3.
+The results of our tests did disclose instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, and which are described in the accompanying schedule of findings and questioned costs in 2016-2.

-We noted certain matters that we reported to management of City of Hiawassee, Georgia in a separate letter dated December 29, 2015.
+We noted certain matters that we reported to management of City of Hiawassee, Georgia in a separate letter dated December 30, 2016.